Sarah Lozanova

 The cost of utility easements and other permits can seem especially high when installing just one charger.
 However, these costs do decrease significantly as a proportion of the total cost when installing multiple EV chargers.
 It is critical for commercial installers to help their clients to understand what the EV charger installation process entails to maintain a project timeline and ultimately a high level of client satisfaction.

-For retrofitting commercial properties with EV chargers, a well-thought-out site plan can potentially sidestep some issues and enable EV charging that is convenient for drivers and hosts.
+A well-thought-out site plan can potentially sidestep some issues and enable convenient EV charging for drivers and hosts when retrofitting commercial properties with EV chargers.
 Thus, designing a plan requires balancing various needs with property constraints and local building codes.
 Therefore, it is critical to have a clear picture of the property and its features.

 As EV chargers become more widespread, they will be a consideration for new construction.
 Instead of retrofitting a project with EV chargers, this approach allows developers to build appropriate infrastructure at the outset.
 It may also help with future scaling as demand for charges increases over time.